 - Analysis of advertising costs across different states or regions in an industry

-- Research in United States, Australia, Austria, Brazil, Canada, France, Germany, India, Italy, Russia, South Africa and the United Kingdom
+- Research in the United States, Australia, Austria, Brazil, Canada, France, Germany, India, Italy, Russia, South Africa, and the United Kingdom

 - Compare both PPC costs (avg.
 CPC) and PPC demand (avg. search volume) in international currencies